artistCDMJ/Draw2Paint/README.md

 Press to snap the guide and the Object Center back to origin

+**PhotoStack Tools**

+**PhotoStack**
+Add the number of images you want to add in combination with the active image node of the object.

+Generate/Extend PhotoStack - adds the number of images based on the count and the size of the active image in the \
+active object, and uses a default of 0 alpha and mix blend mode in the color mix nodes.

+To move painted images, we 'swap' them in assignment to the image nodes instead of connecting/disconnecting. \
+Select two(2) images in the PhotoStack to Swap them.
+This is helpful if you have already painted but want to  \
+reverse the order.

 **Sculpt Canvas Copy** Only for canvas_view for now

 **Copy2Eraser**